LaknaSandeepani/iOS-FinalProject/README.md

 # iOS-FinalProject
-# Doing for the iOS Module
+# As the iOS Module Course Work